HOCKEY in New Jersey

 Princeton put good teams on the ice in the ensuing years, including Hank Bothfield, Bill Gall and John McBride.
 All three played for coach Dick Vaughn, whose career spanned four decades.

 During the 1970s and 1980s, hockey grew in popularity amongst New Jerseyans, both as participants and spectators.
 As families abandoned the state’s urban areas for the suburbs, some entrepreneurs converted old armories and factories into indoor ice rinks.
 Others built new facilities out in the ’burbs.
-Organized hockey became an organized youth sport—bolstered by the arrival in 1982 of the state’s first major-league hockey franchise, the Devils.
+Organized hockey became an organized youth sport—bolstered by the arrival in 1982 of the the Devils.
+Prior to that, the state's only claim to a major-league franchise ere the New Jersey Knights, a WHA team that relocated for part of the 1973-74 season from New York to Cherry Hill.

 The New Jersey Devils were the result of the NHL’s misguided expansion period in the 1970s, when the league competed with the World Hockey Association.
 The franchise began as the Kansas City Scouts and then became the Colorado Rockies.
 In 1978, Arthur Imperatore (who today owns Sea Streak Ferries) bought the club and announced his plans to move it to the Garden State.
 Because there was no suitable arena for the team, the NHL vetoed the move.
 In 1982, shipping magnate John McMullen bought the team and finally brought it to New Jersey.